RahulSanodia/Amazon-clone/README.md

 # Amazon Clone (e-commerce)

-Amazon Clone is a project where you can create a product, add the products to the cart, do a payment, and watch your order history.<br>
+Amazon Clone is a project where you can create a product, add the products to the cart, go to your cart , and watch your totel order amount.<br>
 The design is based on Amazon.

 **Important**